Holiday Break: "The Grim Reaper" - Nate Boone Craft

 No mind.

 What do you mean, no mind?
+You never hear it.

 If you go one and I go two,

-don't even worry about us saying three because you'll never hear it.
+don't even worry about us saying three because you never hear it if we coming at you.

 So for a while, she was bringing me the money.

 She told her friends that she ain't got nobody to give her money to but me.
+A friend talking about what he's a pimp?
+No,

-He's going to give it all back.
+is holding my money.
+He's gonna give it all back.

-He got a bag full of it.
+I done seen it, he got a bag full of it.
+I'm like, Yeah, your money.

 So a friend talking about,

-will you hold my money and watch me too?
+Will you hold my money and watch me too?

-Yeah, probably doing that so she started bringing us money
+Yeah, probably doing that.
+So she started bringing us money.

-he the one that
+He the one that

-we ain't taking nobody they asked us to be their bodyguard
+We ain't taking nobody.
+They asked us to be their bodyguard.

-You ain't letting nobody out but know what I'm met.
+So he was like, man, you weird.
+You ain't let nobody ever know what I'm met.

 I said, you can bet on that.